simplesourcing/simplesagas/README.md

 ### Saga Coordinator

-Accepts a dependency graph of Saga actions.
+Accepts a dependency graph of sagas actions.
 It then executes these actions in the order specified by the dependency graph.
 An action is executed once its dependencies have successfully executed.
 Actions that are not dependent on one another can be executed in parallel.